JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 <td>

 A TeamCity project corresponds to a software project or a specific version/release of a software project.
-A project is a collection of build configurations.
+A project is a collection of _[build configurations](build-configuration.md)_.

 </td></tr><tr>